island-lang/island-lang.github.io/README.md

 I put two boxes in the second room.

 I declare that the first box is a "magic twin" of the first box in the first room.
 Same for the second box and the second box in the first room.
-The twin relationship between the boxes means that any spell I cast that involves one, becomes effective over its twin as well (it doesn't mean both must contain the same exact item, though, the pairing is only made over the spells, not the materialized box contents).
+The twin relationship between the boxes means that any spell I cast that involves one, becomes effective over its twin as well (it doesn't mean both must contain the same exact item, though.
+The pairing is only made over the spells, not the materialized box contents).

 In the second room, I cast a spell that says that if box 1 gets a doll, box 2 would receive a picture of that doll.
 I don't cast any further spells (that is, if box 2 receives a picture, nothing special necessarily happens to box 1).